-Treat your guests to a simple, beautiful cheese platter made with cheese, charcuterie, fruit, and nuts.
+Treat your guests to a beautiful, simple cheese and charcuterie board made with cheese, charcuterie, fruit, and nuts.
 It only takes 20 minutes!

-A cheese board is a guaranteed hit at any party, and this gorgeous Simple Cheese Board will wow your guests.
+A cheese board is a guaranteed hit at any party, and this gorgeous Simple Cheese and Charcuterie Board will wow your guests.

 There’s nothing to cook—you just need to gather the ingredients and assemble it.
 It’ll take you 20 minutes or less, and then you can kick back until your guests arrive!